 Day 9: Pompeii and Sorrento

 This morning we'll make a short drive for a thoughtful visit of unlucky Pompeii, where, with an ace local guide, we'll get a look at everyday life, frozen in time two millennia ago.
 After free time for lunch and to explore more of Pompeii on your own, we'll hop aboard the Circumvesuviana commuter train bound for serene Sorrento, our cliff-hugging home set amongst the lemon groves.
-We'll check into our hotel in Sorrento late this afternoon, where we'll sleep (2 nights).
+Before we check into our Sorrento hotel, we'll watch the creation of an Italian culinary masterpiece — gelato.
+Sleep in Sorrento (2 nights).
+Train: ½ hr.
 Bus: 1 hr.
-Train: ½ hr.
 Walking: strenuous.

 Day 10: Serene Sorrento and Capri